What is a Workshop-Retreat?

 Come join others in the Torrance tradition for a special weekend retreat of worship and prayer together.
 In addition to the opening address, which will set the tone for the weekend of doing our thinking "on our knees," the program features three retreat sessions, each lasting 30 minutes.
 In format, facilitators may combine, at their discretion, responsive readings, music, prayer, and a short homily.
 The retreat sessions will lead us in prayerful reflection, meditation and worship.
 The facilitators may provide PDFs in advance for responsive reading or thoughtful consideration.

-There will be three presenters per session, with 24 minutes for each project.
+Except for roundtables, there will be three presenters per session, with 24 minutes for each project.
 Each researcher will present a project for up to 12 minutes, leaving 12 minutes for discussion.
 Each 12-minute presentation will consist of at least the three following components:

 - a statement of the presenter’s overall research question;